RunestoneInteractive/httlads/_sources/PredictiveAnalytics/predicting_rentals.rst

 "training set" that we will use to build the model, and a "test set" that we will use to validate the model.
 That is, we want to test our model on data that is different from the data we used to build the model.
-Testing using the data the you trained on would be like cheating, as you could just build a model that memorized everything and got 100%.
+Testing using the data that you trained on would be like cheating, as you could just build a model that memorized everything and got 100%.
 In the real world, you need to make predictions for things that you have not seen before.